cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("bama")` performs mediation analysis in the presence of high-dimensional mediators based on the potential outcome framework.
 Bayesian Mediation Analysis (BAMA), developed by Song et al (2019).
 -   `r pkg("bartCause")` contains a variety of methods to generate typical causal inference estimates using Bayesian Additive Regression Trees (BART) as the underlying regression model (Hill 2012).
 -   `r pkg("BayesCACE")` performs CACE (Complier Average Causal Effect analysis) on either a single study or meta-analysis of datasets with binary outcomes, using either complete or incomplete noncompliance information.
--   `r pkg("bayescn")` is a package for a Bayesian hybrid approach for inferring Directed Acyclic Graphs (DAGs) for continuous, discrete, and mixed data.
+-   `r pkg("baycn")` is a package for a Bayesian hybrid approach for inferring Directed Acyclic Graphs (DAGs) for continuous, discrete, and mixed data.
 -   `r pkg("BayesTree")` implements BART (Bayesian Additive Regression Trees) by Chipman, George, and McCulloch (2006).
 -   `r pkg("BDgraph")` provides statistical tools for